Heart failure clue: blood test may forecast therapy success

 Summary

-This study looks at whether a substance called YKL-40 in the blood can help predict how well heart failure patients will respond to a special pacemaker treatment called cardiac resynchronization therapy (CRT).
-About 51 patients will give blood samples during their routine CRT procedure and be checked 6 months later.
-The goal is to find a simple way to know ahead of time who will benefit most from CRT.
+This study looks at whether a substance called YKL-40 in the blood can help predict how well heart failure patients will respond to cardiac resynchronization therapy (CRT), a special pacemaker.
+About 51 adults with severe heart failure will have blood samples taken during their routine CRT procedure.
+Researchers will then check their heart function 6 months later to see if YKL-40 levels are linked to improvement.
+The goal is to find a simple way to identify who will benefit most from CRT.

 Disclaimer